tezoatlipoca/hamnt/README.md

 all note files are grepped for the remainder of the command line.

 ## Configuration Parameters
- LOG_LEVEL      - change to Trace, Debug, Information, Warning, Error, Fatal, None NOTES_LOCATION - the default place where any new aliased notes files will be created
+* LOG_LEVEL      - change to Trace, Debug, Information, Warning, Error, Fatal, None
-                  Has no impact on any file aliases already defined.
+* NOTES_LOCATION - the default place where any new aliased notes files will be created; Has no impact on any file aliases already defined.

 ## Walkthrough